 It’s more personal, more engaging, and a lot more effective at building trust.

 Where you should post

-Make sure your YouTube channel and presentation style is consistent with branding and that the messaging is more or less consistent with that of your blog.
+Make sure your YouTube channel and presentation style is consistent with your company branding, and that the message is more or less consistent with that of your blog.

 Link related videos together by way of annotations (cards).
 This will add interactivity to your videos.
 Cards can point viewers to a specific URL, show customised images, titles, and calls to action.

-Do so sparingly, and only where relevant and helpful- else you will deter viewers with a spammy aesthetic.
+Do so sparingly, and only where relevant and helpful - else you will deter viewers with a spammy tone of voice.

 Make sure that your logo and website are featured on the video so that people will be able to associate the content with your brand, and include the original blog post title.